 - have an abnormally fast heart rate

-Your physician may check for a decrease in your pulse or heart rate.
-The lack of a local pulse may indicate tissue death.
-He may also use diagnostic and imaging tests to locate any embolisms present in your body.
+Your doctor may check for a decrease in your pulse or heart rate, as the lack of a local pulse may indicate tissue death.
+Your doctor may also use diagnostic and imaging tests to locate any emboli present in your body.
+Common tests include:

 - angiogram — examines the blood vessels for abnormalities